AndreWohnsland/CocktailBerry/docs/addons.md

     This is either because not all people will show their addons, or they are currently not known.
     If you created a cool one, contact CocktailBerry!
     Also, it's quite easy to get started, so you might want to build your own perfect fit.
+    If you want to contribute, also have a look into the [Addons Repo](https://github.com/AndreWohnsland/CocktailBerry-Addons).

 ## Creating Addons